DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/csm-vs-isis-pipeline.md

 !!! note "Recommended going forward: CSM"

-    The CSM Camera Model is recommended, especially if working with GTIFFS or creating new pipelines.
+    The CSM Camera Model is recommended, especially if working with GTIFFs or creating new pipelines.
 New missions will only be supported with the CSM Camera Model.

     For projects with pre-existing tooling/pipelines, **keep using ISIS Camera Models**.
 The ISIS Camera Model is going into maintenance mode - Current missions **will continue to be supported**, but no new missions will be added.